Find the best things to do in Byron Bay and the surrounding area, with the best attractions and activities that will keep you busy for a week.

 Our recommended hostel in the Byron Bay area is Wake Up!
 Byron Bay, a nicely refurbished hostel located at the Belongil beachfront.

-Read our guide to the best places to stay in Byron Bay for more great ideas and options to consider.
+Read our guide with great places to stay in Byron Bay for more great ideas and options to consider.

 How to Get to Byron Bay